jdkandersson/OpenAlchemy/docs/source/technical_details/relationships.rst

 ^^^^^^^^^^^

 Including a parent reference with a child for a one to many relationship is very similar to the one to one relationship case.
-If the relationship between *Employee* and *Division* is defined with *Division* as the parent, the following *Employee* schema includes a reference to the employee's division with the employee dictionary:
+To illustrate, the following schema redefines the relationship between *Employee* and *Division* so that the *Division* is the parent resulting in a one to many relationship:

 .. literalinclude:: ./relationships/one_to_many/read-only.yaml
     :language: yaml